stormkit-io/runner/README.md

 Note: If you're using a **Fine-grained token** make sure to expand `Repository permissions` and grant `Access: Read and write` to `Actions` item.

+## Setting Environments Variables

+After having created a new repository by clicking on `Use this template` we need to specify to the `STORMKIT_APP_SECRET` environment variable to handle encrypted data.
+To do that:

+1. Visit your repository
+1. Click on `Settings`
+1. On the left navigation menu find and expand **Security** > **Secrets and variables**
+1. Click on **Actions**
+1. Click on **New repository secret**
+1. Create a new secret called `STORMKIT_APP_SECRET` and make sure that it matches the secret used by other microservices.

 ## License

 Check out our [License](./LICENSE.md).